-Laproscopic Assisted Vaginal Hysterectomy, a procedure using laparoscopic techniques to remove the uterus(womb) and or tubes and ovaries through the vagina(birth canal)
+Laparoscopic Assisted Vaginal Hysterectomy, a procedure using laparoscopic techniques to remove the uterus(womb) and or tubes and ovaries through the vagina(birth canal)

-In LAVH, three small incisions(cuts) are made in the abdominal wall through which slender metal tubes known as “trocars” are inserted to provide passage for a laparoscope and other microsurgical tools.
-The laparoscope is essentially a tiny telescope, a camera attached to it provide a continuous image that is magnified and projected onto a television screen which the surgeon during the operation.
+In LAVH, three small incisions(cuts) are made in the abdominal wall through which slender metal tubes are known as “trocars” are inserted to provide passage for a laparoscope and other microsurgical tools.
+The laparoscope is essentially a tiny telescope, a camera attached to it provides a continuous image that is magnified and projected onto a television screen which the surgeon during the operation.

-Since, the incisions are small, the scarring, pain and hospital stay, recovery time from LAVH are usually very less the patient can go home within 3 days.
+Since the incisions are small, the scarring, pain, and hospital stay, recovery time from LAVH are usually very less the patient can go home within 3 days.

 Not all hysterectomies can be done by LAVH.
-There are certain conditions that necessitate abdominal or vaginal hysterectomy.
+There are certain conditions that necessitate an abdominal or vaginal hysterectomy.

-In our hospital 99% of time we use LAVH or NDVH.
+In our hospital 99% of time, we use LAVH or NDVH.